Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-A sensible computer tool kit is a must if you are serious about fixing you own hardware issues.
-There are lots of different types of tools available, but which ones are a must?
+A sensible computer tool kit is a must if you are serious about fixing your hardware issues.
+Many types of tools are available, but which ones are a must?
 Which ones are appropriate for certain types of devices?

-In this series we look at some of these tools in detail, and why some of them get incorrectly overlooked even by seasoned professionals.
+In this series, we look at some of these tools in detail, such as the preferences for kit bags or kit boxes, and the myriad of different screwdrivers that you need access to.
+We also consider why some of them get incorrectly overlooked even by seasoned professionals.

 The best tools for the job, however, are things you already own; your hands, eyes, ears and brain!
 Coupled with a tried and tested approach to troubleshooting, you are already on your way to becoming an excellent computer problem solver.